BryMad/full-db-sdk-bryan-m/setup.md

 # 3) Load the data

 Assuming that the games.csv file has been preprocessed, the PostgreSQL server is up and running, and the schema has been loaded, the final step is to load the actual data tables into the server.
-Use the following commands (still within the nba-games-data folder) to load the games and game_details data.
+Use the following commands (still within the nba-games-data folder) to load games, game_details, and teams data.
 Make sure game_loader.py and team_loader.py are run before game_detail_loader.py.

 `python3 game_loader.py | psql postgresql://localhost/postgres`